linux-system-roles/fapolicyd/README.md

 ### fapolicyd_setup_enable_service

-Default `false` - if set to `true` the variable makes the service started and enabled fapolicyd service after successful deployment.
+Default `true` - if set to `false` the variable makes the service stopped and disabled.

 ### fapolicyd_setup_trust